jwuttke/reflectivity.github.io/information/software.md

 *   RASCAL - for  analysis of multi-contrast neutron reflectometry data A. Hughes, RAL
     [https://github.com/arwelHughes/RasCAL_2019](https://github.com/arwelHughes/RasCAL_2019)

-*   BornAgain is a program to simulate and fit grazing incidence small-angle scattering
+*   BornAgain, a program to simulate and fit reflectometry, off-specular scattering and grazing-incidence small-angle scattering, maintained by Joachim Wuttke and colleagues in the Scientific Computing Group of JCNS Garching.
     [http://bornagainproject.org](http://bornagainproject.org)

 *   MOTOFIT: A package that uses IGOR Pro for co-refinement of neutron and X-ray reflectivity data written by Andrew Nelson, Bragg Institute, ANSTO.